 The major differences between the jobs held by the full-time equivalent local workers of Glenelg Shire and Victoria were:

-- A smaller percentage of full-time equivalent local workers employed in Construction (5.3% compared to 9.8%)
+- A smaller percentage of full-time equivalent local workers employed in Financial and Insurance Services (0.8% compared to 4.9%)

-- Agriculture, Forestry and Fishing (+426 full-time equivalent local workers)
+- Health Care and Social Assistance (+148 full-time equivalent local workers)

-- Health Care and Social Assistance (+147 full-time equivalent local workers)
+- Transport, Postal and Warehousing (+113 full-time equivalent local workers)